vchinnap/CloudOps-Discussions/docs/getting-started.md

 # Getting Started
+Welcome to the documentation for [Your Project Name].

+## Introduction
+Brief overview of the project.

+## Setup
-Follow these steps to get started with the project.
+Steps to set up the project.

+## Usage
+Basic usage instructions.